pivotal/docs-tap/cli-plugins/apps/tutorials/get-workload-status.hbs.md

       ...
 ```

-### Output flag in `tanzu apps workload apply`
+## --output flag with `tanzu apps workload apply` command

-By utilizing this flag, the workload can be promptly retrieved in the desired format (`yaml`, `yml`,
+By utilizing this flag, the workload can be promptly retrieved in the `yaml`, `yml`, or
-`json`) immediately after it is applied.
+`json` format after it is applied.
 When combined with the `--yes` flag, all prompts are bypassed,
 and only the workload definition is returned.
 Additionally, by using the `--wait` or `--tail` flags,
 the workload can be retrieved along with its current status.